caokhanhquynh/The_Jungle_Game/README.md

 # The_Jungle_Game

 ## Description:
 Jungle Chess is a two-player strategy board game implemented using Pygame.
-The game features two teams (red and blue), each controlling different animals with unique movement abilities.
-The objective is to capture the opponent's den or eliminate all opponent pieces.
+The game features two players (red and blue).
+The objective is to move one of your pieces to the opponent's den.

 ## Installation:
 1. Ensure you have Python installed on your system.